FlyingDR/date/README.md

 **IMPORTANT!** You should never use date adjustment in your application's code, ONLY IN TESTS!
 Use of it in application's code may result in unexpected behavior!

-Even in tests you should limit use of this feature to the tests which actually needs date adjustment functionality and disable it after doing the test.
+Even in tests, you should limit use of this feature to the tests which actually needs date adjustment functionality and disable it after doing the test.

 ### Simplified configuration using attribute